-See Supported Blade Chassis Models (on page 158), Supported Blade Chassis Models (on page 158), and Required and Recommended Blade Chassis Configurations (on page 161) for important, additional information when configuring the blade chassis.
-See Dell Chassis Cable Lengths and Video Resolutions (on page 263) for information on cable lengths and video resolutions when using Dell chassis with the Dominion KX II.
+See Supported Blade Chassis Models (on page 162), Supported CIMs for Blade Chassis (on page 163), and Required and Recommended Blade Chassis Configurations (on page 165) for important, additional information when configuring the blade chassis.
+See Dell Chassis Cable Lengths and Video Resolutions (on page 274) for information on cable lengths and video resolutions when using Dell chassis with the Dominion KX II.

 - 1. Connect the blade chassis to the Dominion KX II.
-See Step 1: Connect the Dominion KX II (on page 12) for details. - 2.
+See Step 3: Connect the Equipment (on page 24) for details. - 2.
 Select Device Settings > Port Configuration to open the Port Configuration page.

 - 3. On the Port Configuration page, click on the name of the blade chassis you want to configure.
 The Port page will open. - 4.
 Select the Blade Chassis radio button.
 The page will then display the necessary fields to configure a blade chassis. - 5.
-Select the Dell blade chassis model from the Blade Server Chassis Model drop-down. - To configure a Dell PowerEdge M1000e: - If you selected Dell PowerEdge M1000e, auto-discovery is available.
+Select the Dell blade chassis model from the Blade Server Chassis Model drop-down.

+► To configure a Dell PowerEdge M1000e:

+- If you selected Dell PowerEdge M1000e, auto-discovery is available.
 Configure the blade chassis as applicable.
-Prior to configuring a blade chassis that can be auto-discovered, it must be configured to enable SSH connections on the designated port number (see Device Services (on page 124)).
+Prior to configuring a blade chassis that can be auto-discovered, it must be configured to enable SSH connections on the designated port number (see Device Services (on page 127)).
 Additionally, a user account with the corresponding authentication credentials must be previously created on the blade chassis. - a.
 Switch Hot Key Sequence Select the hot key sequence that will be used to switch from KVM to the blade server.
 The Switch Hot Key Sequence must match the sequence used by the KVM module in the blade chassis. - b.
-Maximum Number of Slots The default maximum number of slots available on the blade chassis is automatically entered. - c.
-Administrative Module Primary IP Address/Host Name Enter the primary IP address for the blade chassis.
+Maximum Number of Slots The default maximum number of slots available on the blade chassis is automatically entered. - Administrative Module Primary IP Address/Host Name Enter the primary IP address for the blade chassis.
 Required for auto-discovery mode - d.
 Port Number The default port number for the blade chassis is 22.
 Change the port number if applicable.
 Required for auto-discovery mode - e.
 Username Enter the username used to access the blade chassis.
 Required for auto-discovery mode - f.
 Password Enter the password used to access the blade chassis.
 Required for auto-discovery mode - If you want the Dominion KX II to auto-discover the chassis blades, select the Blade Auto-Discovery checkbox and then click the Discover Blades on Chassis Now button.
-Once the blades are discovered, they will be displayed on the page. - 3.
-Change the blade chassis name if needed.
+Once the blades are discovered, they will be displayed on the page. - Change the blade chassis name if needed.
 If the chassis is already named, that information automatically populates this field.
 If it is not already named, the Dominion KX II assigns the chassis a name.
-The default naming convention for the blade chassis by the Dominion KX II is # Blade\Chassis\Port#. - 4.
+The default naming convention for the blade chassis by the Dominion KX II is # Blade_Chassis_Port#. - 4.
 If operating in Manual mode, indicate the blades that are installed in the blade chassis by checking the Installed checkbox next to each slot that has a blade installed.
 Alternatively, use the Select All checkbox.
-If needed, change the blade server names icon Blade Chassis Managed Links to expand the section on the page.
+If needed, change the blade server names page.

-If operating in Auto-discovery mode, the Installed box will display the slots containing blades during discovery.

-5. In the Blade Chassis Managed Links section of the page, you are able to configure the connection to a blade chassis web browser interface if one is available.
-Click the Blade Chassis Managed Links
+- If operating in Auto-discovery mode, the Installed box will display the slots containing blades during discovery. - 5.
+In the Blade Chassis Managed Links section of the page, you are able to configure the connection to a blade chassis web browser interface if one is available.
+Click the Blade Chassis Managed Links icon Blade Chassis Managed Links to expand the section on the